w4bo/AA2425-unibo-mldm/slides/cs-smartirrigation.md

     - The control of the watering system is refined by observing sensor data
     - Sensor data is digitalized, no KPIs/automatic
 - Scenario #3
-    a decision support system that, knowing how to optimize KPIs, controls the watering system
+    - A decision support system that, knowing how to optimize KPIs, controls the watering system
+    - Sensor data is digitalized, automatic KPIs and action

 :::
 ::: {.column width="40%"}